pshrmn/foraging/README.md

                 attr: "text"
             }
         ],
+        spec: {
+            type: "single",
-        index: 2
+            value: 2
         }
+    }

 The above selector will select the second `p` element in the page and capture its `textContent` as the `description`.
-Any `a` elements that are children of the paragraph will have their `href` attribute captured and stored in a `url` array.
+Any `a` elements that are children of the paragraph will have their `href` attribute captured and stored in a `urls` array.

 #####Page